In a past post I explored into scenarios and innovation in great depth (see How Does Scenario Planning Help Drive Innovation).

 Open innovation by its nature, exists in a context free space.
 I don’t imply that the individual contributors each have their own context, but that the inputs don’t have a consistent context.
 If the firm engaged in open innovation does not have a robust framework to create a shared context for the incoming contributions, then they will fail to leverage those contributions to their maximum potential.

-If, for instance, a company is eliciting responses for new user interface designs, and it has one future in mind where people are using gaming interfaces to fly through data and interact with applications.
-That is their contextual bias.
-They will only recognize solutions that reinforce their contextual bias.
-If, however, that same firm has used scenarios to imagine a range of possible user interface designs, they will be more open to truly innovative inputs because they will have reduced their bias toward preconceived notion of the solution.
+If, for instance, a company is eliciting responses for new user interface designs, and it has one future in mind where people are using gaming interfaces to fly through data and interact with applications that future becomcones their contextual bias.
+They will only recognize solutions that reinforce this bias.
+If, however, that same firm uses scenarios to imagine a range of possible futures, each with unique assumptions about user interaction, they will be more open to truly innovative inputs because they will have reduced their bias toward preconceived notion of the solution.
 This later example could yield radical departures even from the scenarios.
 The scenarios primed them to allow for a range of possibilities, and that range, when used best, is one that can continue to expand as the organization learns.

 The Learning Organization